drin/research/research-blog/research-blog-content/explorations/consistency-types-dps/coalesced/consistency-types-dps.md

     mix accesses to data from multiple existing storage systems, each with distinct consistency guarantees.

-There are many consistency models (see [Consistency Models](#consistency-models)) that are meaningful for developers working in distributed systems.
+There are many consistency models that are meaningful for developers working in distributed systems.
 From the perspective of a consistency type system, we are interested in how to verify and enforce them for associated data types.
 To do this, consistency type systems associate data types with the consistency model we would like the data types to conform to.

 ### IPA Consistency Type System
 [IPA's implementation][ipa-impl] is in Scala and leverages Scala's powerful type system.
 This approach allows the developer to directly interact with the consistency type of their data, using features such as pattern matching.
-For IPA, the consistency model is specified as a policy on an ADT in 1 of 2 ways:
+IPA allows consistency guarantees to be specified as a policy on an ADT in two ways:

-1. Static consistency policies--These specify the consistency model (e.g. strong, weak, causal).
+1. Static consistency policies--Specify a consistency model (e.g. strong, weak, causal) that can be enforced by the data store.
-2. Dynamic consistency policies--These specify performance or correctness bounds, within which to achieve the strongest consistency possible.
+2. Dynamic consistency policies--Specify performance or correctness bounds within which to achieve the strongest consistency possible, and which require additional runtime support to enforce.

 Static consistency policies are roughly "passed-through" to the data store.
+Cassandra can support multiple consistency levels through its use of read and write [quorums][wiki-quorum].
+Quorum is determined by the number of replicas operations are sent to:

+* W - the number of replicas that *write operations are sent to*
+* R - the number of replicas that *read operations are sent to*
+* N - the *total number of replicas* available

+When write and read quorum (W + R) is greater than the total number of replicas available, (W + R)
-IPA is implemented as a layer on top of Cassandra because of Cassandra's quorum approach to consistency (and maybe because it seemed easier to develop on top of?).
-By achieving "quorum intersection," writes to and reads from Cassandra can be strongly consistent.
-Weak consistency policies can be satisfied by specifying fewer replicas to write to (e.g. 1 or 2) or fewer replicas to read from (e.g. 1 or 2) such that quorum intersection is **not satisfied**.
-The number of replicas written to, W, and the number of replicas read from, R, only needs to be less than the total number of replicas, N, to be weakly consistent.
-But, notice that Cassandra does not natively support complex consistency models, such as causal or strong eventual.
+\> N, "quorum intersection" is achieved.
+With quorum intersection, write and read operations sent to Cassandra can be strongly consistent.
+Weaker consistency policies can be satisfied by specifying fewer replicas to write to (e.g., one or two) or fewer replicas to read from (e.g., one or two) such that quorum intersection is **not achieved** ((W + R) < N).
+However, it's not possible to express causal consistency using read and write quorums alone; therefore, enforcing causal consistency in Cassandra would require the use of an additional mechanism.
+Proposed by Bailis, et al, [Bolt-on Causal Consistency][bolton-paper] is a [shim layer][wiki-shim] approach to "upgrade eventually consistent stores to provide convergent causal consistency."

 Dynamic consistency policies are specifications of performance or behavior properties, within which the strongest consistency constraints should be satisfied.
-More concretely, there are two types of of dynamic consistency types: rushed and interval.
-A rushed type represents latency bounds in which an answer is expected.
-For a latency bound of 2 seconds, IPA would return a value meeting the strongest consistency constraints within 2 seconds.
-If strong consistency could be achieved for the operation in 1 second, then that value would be preferred to a returned value that is only weakly consistent.
-When the latency threshold is reached, it may be possible that a value only satisfying weak consistency is available, and thus that would be returned.
+More concretely, IPA provides two dynamic consistency types: rushed and interval.
+These consistency types are out of scope for this blog post, where we explore only static consistency types.

 Because the typical IO path to Ceph's storage cluster does not support various consistency models, an IPA-style consistency type system would have to be modified, or a new storage interface on top